k-grube/cw-micro/README.md

 ## Development Setup

-This repository is configured with developer friendly tools like es6/7 transpiling, eslint, and hot reloading.
+This repository is configured with developer friendly tools like eslint and hot reload.

 Run the application in development mode with `npm run dev`